 The giclées are surrounded by a white margin of 3 or 5 cm and are supplied without a frame.

 The giclées can be ordered by the order form that will appear on your screen after clicking the ORDER button.
 After receiving your order form a confirmation and invoice will be sent to your email adress.
-After receiving your payment the giclée will be printed and carefully packed, and will be sent to you within 5-10 working days.
+After receiving your payment the giclée will be printed by the master printer and carefully packed, and will be sent to you within 5-10 working days.

 All prices are inclusive of shipment costs.